andreacfromtheapp/random-word-api/README.md

 - **Metadata and links ([HATEOAS](https://restfulapi.net/hateoas/))**: although
-  a recommendation I particularly agree with (I'm always in favor of code and tool being as informative and self-explaining as possiblu), this particular project API schema was always going to be simple.
+  a recommendation I particularly agree with (I'm always in favor of code and tool being as informative and self-explaining as possible), this particular project API schema was always going to be simple.
 To allow focusing all head-space to internalize all the _required-by-the-spec_ concepts and API patterns.